jeadamek/explorer-rocketseat/README.md

 ## About

-Projects developed during the Explorer course at [Rocketseat school](https://www.rocketseat.com.br/).
-Click on the links bellow to access the repositories.
+These projects were developed during the Explorer course at [Rocketseat school](https://www.rocketseat.com.br/).
+Click on the links below to access the repositories.

 ## Projects